kittykatattack/hexi/README.md

 project in Hexi's [examples
 folder](https://github.com/kittykatattack/hexi/tree/master/examples).
 You'll find the [HTML container page here](https://github.com/kittykatattack/hexi/blob/master/examples/01_quickStart.html) and the [JavaScript source file here](https://github.com/kittykatattack/hexi/blob/master/examples/src/quickStart.js).
-The source code is fully commented and explains how all the code works so, if you want to, you can just skip straight to that file and read through it.
+The source code is fully commented and explains how all everything works so, if you want to, you can just skip straight to that file and read through it.
 (You'll find the complied, ES5, version of the JavaScript file [in the `bin` folder](https://github.com/kittykatattack/hexi/tree/master/examples/bin).)

 The Quick Start project is a tour of all of Hexi's main features, and you can use it as a template for making your own new Hexi applications.
 Click on the image below to try a working example: